 ●We suggest active nonintervention for uncomplicated hemangiomas that are not disfiguring (Grade 2C).
 Active nonintervention requires regular monitoring of the clinical course and attention to the psychosocial implications for the child and family.
 (See 'Active nonintervention' above.)

 ●We recommend oral propranolol as the first-line agent for the treatment of complicated hemangiomas with the potential to impair function or cause disfigurement (eg, periorbital hemangiomas) (Grade 1A).
-Treatment is started with 0.5 to 1 mg/kg per day and then gradually increased to the target dose of 2 mg/kg per day.
-(See 'Propranolol' above.)
+Treatment is started with 0.5 to 1 mg/kg per day and then gradually increased to the target dose of 2 mg/kg per day (algorithm 1).
+(See 'Propranolol' above and 'Administration' above.)

 ●Systemic glucocorticoids, vincristine, and interferon alpha are alternative agents for aggressive hemangiomas but are rarely needed since the advent of propranolol.
 (See 'Systemic corticosteroids' above and 'Other systemic therapies' above.)